daohoangson/aws-knowledge-base-mcp-server/README.md

    - AWS Bedrock Knowledge Base for document embeddings
    - Pinecone for efficient document search
    - AWS S3 bucket for storing documentation files
+   - AWS Lambda function for MCP server with streamable HTTP transport
    - AWS IAM user and policies for API access

 2. **MCP Server** (`/cloudflare-mcp-server`): Implements the MCP server that: